 Farmers & Eaters NE Victoria

-Designing next steps for a regional food system in North-East Victoria
+Designing projects to boost the regional food economy in North-East Victoria

 This project is made possible with funding from the Australian Government’s Building Better Regions Fund.

 Have an idea, a project or a question?
 Want help using the Open Food Network software?
 Get in touch and find out how we can help you with it.

 Create a listing, shop or group directory on the Open Food Network.
 Tell me more!

 Read our Terms and conditions | Find us on GitHub

 Open Food Network is a free and open source software platform.
 Our content is licensed with CC BY-SA 3.0 and our code with AGPL 3.